GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles

 And the function \verb|SEnc| consists of:

-where \verb|substeps| is the number of substeps for each level, and $1/ds$ is the reduction factor of the time step.
-The \verb|groupS| function extracts all relevant close encounter pairs from the upper symplectic level.
-It uses a scan function to perform a parallel stream compaction operation to generate the new close encounter lists.
-The functions \verb|RcritS|, \verb|KickS|, \verb|FGS| are similar to the original functions, but are applied only to the relevant bodies in each symplectic level.
+where \verb|substeps| is the number of sub-steps for each level, and $1/ds$ is the reduction factor of the time step.
+The \verb|groupS| function extracts all relevant close-encounter pairs from the upper symplectic level.
+It uses a scan function to perform a parallel stream compaction operation to generate the new close-encounter lists.
+The functions \verb|RcritS|, \verb|KickS|, and \verb|FGS| are similar to the original functions, but are applied only to the relevant bodies in each symplectic level.